 A few other random people approached me.
 I realized that I couldn’t sleep out in the open.
 The only way to avoid being harassed was to hide.
 I understood why homeless people slept under the boardwalk even though the weather was nice.
 They didn’t want to cross paths with all the drunks who had just lost their money.
 No one, I noticed, came out of those casino doors happy.
 At about 2am, I picked up my bag and looked around for a spot under the boardwalk.
 I found a vacant area, lay down, and fell asleep.

-For some time, my life consisted of that exact routine: taking the bus to school each morning, showering at the gym, and returning late to the boardwalk where I could rest for a few hours undisturbed.
-At some point, I also discovered my campus’ Student Life Center, which had a counseling center, a nurse’s office, comfortable couches where beautiful hair-sprayed girls lounged in short shorts — and most importantly, ping-pong tables.
+For a few weeks, my life consisted of that exact routine: taking the bus to school each morning, showering at the gym getting all the sand off of my hair and ears, sitting in my classes and smiling at anyone who looked friendly and then returning late to the boardwalk, where I could rest for a few hours, relatively undisturbed.
+At some point, I discovered my campus’ Student Life Center, which had a counseling center, a nurse’s office, comfortable couches where beautiful hair-sprayed girls lounged in short shorts — and most importantly, ping-pong tables.

 Lately, I’ve been losing my ping pong game.
 Perhaps I don’t have the same urgency to win now that I’m not struggling to survive.
 I think I sometimes forget where I’ve come from and what I’ve been through.
 These days, my challenge is to remember and be grateful for my victories, even if they show up as defeats.
 Today, ping pong is just a game, not a wager for my next meal.